SuyashLakhotia/TechInterview/References.md

 # References

 This repository really doesn't do justice to these great resources and is in no way an alternative to them.
-Please do check them out to truly understand the concepts covered in this short guide!
+Please do check them out to truly understand the concepts covered in this cheat sheet!

 - Computer Science Courses @ Nanyang Technological University, Singapore
 - [Cracking the Coding Interview, 6th Edition - Gayle Laakmann McDowell](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)